sadohert/mattermost-plugin-disable-dm/README.md

 ## How It Works

 1. The plugin intercepts all messages before they're posted using the `MessageWillBePosted` hook
-2. For DMs and group chats (when blocking is enabled):
+2. **For Direct Messages (when blocking is enabled):**
-   - If team whitelist is disabled: All messages are blocked
+   - If team whitelist is disabled: All DMs are blocked
-   - If team whitelist is enabled: Only users NOT in whitelisted teams are blocked
+   - If team whitelist is enabled: Only users in whitelisted teams can send DMs
+3. **For Group Chats (when blocking is enabled):**
+   - If team whitelist is disabled: All group messages are blocked
+   - If team whitelist is enabled: Messages are only allowed if ALL members of the group are in whitelisted teams
+   - This prevents mixed staff-inmate group chats
-3. Blocked users see an ephemeral message (visible only to them) with the rejection reason
+4. Blocked users see an ephemeral message (visible only to them) with the rejection reason
-4. The message is not saved or visible to other users
+5. The message is not saved or visible to other users

 ## Important Things to Know